bevyengine/bevy/release-content/release-notes/web_assets.md

 let image = asset_server.load("https://example.com/image.png");
 commands.spawn(Sprite::from_image(image));
 ```

+Security note: if using web assets, be careful about where your URLs are coming from!
+If you allow arbitrary URLs to enter the asset server, it can potentially be exploited by an attacker to trigger vulnerabilities in our asset loaders, or DOS by downloading enormous files.
+We are not aware of any such vulnerabilities at the moment, just be careful!

 By default these assets aren’t saved anywhere but you can enable the `web_asset_cache` feature to cache assets on your file system.